Everything you need to know about applying for Graduate Admission at The Seattle School

 The Miller Analogies Test (MAT) measures the test taker’s verbal comprehension, analytical thinking, and the ability to connect ideas through a series of analogies.
 The median score for the MAT is 400, with a standard deviation of 25.
 We are looking for MAT scores falling between 375 and 425.
 Scores must be less than 2 years old.
 You must request that The Psychological Corporation send your original test scores to The Seattle School at firstname.lastname@example.org.
 The Seattle School’s reporting code for the MAT is 2499.
 For a testing center in your area, visit MAT online or call 1-800-622-3231.

-If you are granted provisional acceptance, you will be admitted with an academic warning which requires enrollment in one section of the Writing Workshop and a minimum of a 3.0 GPA after the completion of the first semester of study at The Seattle School.
+If you are granted provisional acceptance, you will be admitted under academic probation which requires a minimum of a 3.0 GPA after the completion of the first trimester of study at The Seattle School.

 If you have a degree from a non-accredited institution, you may be granted provisional acceptance with full admission based on satisfactory work in residence.
 A copy of the institution’s catalog, providing context about the program of instruction, faculty credentials, and learning resources must be submitted at the time of the application.
 Additional information and/or prerequisite coursework or may be required at the discretion of the Admissions Review Committee to establish degree equivalency.